-- 1. Install the SCSI adapter. - 2.
-Connect the SCSI-signal cable to the adapter and to one or more of the signal-cable connectors on the rear of the SCSI devices.
+- 1. Install the SCSI adapter (see "Installing an adapter" on page 39). - 2.
+Connect the SCSI-signal cable to the adapter and one or more of the signal cable connectors to the rear of the SCSI devices. - Connect the SCSI-activity-indicator cable to the adapter and to the SCSI-LED connector on the system board.
+See "System-board internal connectors" on page 36 for the location of the SCSI-LED connector.

-3. Complete the installation of the optional SCSI adapter.
+Complete the installation of the optional SCSI adapter.